Paul Gauguin: Other media

 In 1899 he started his radical experiment: oil transfer drawings.
 Much like his watercolour monotype technique, it was a hybrid of drawing and printmaking.
 The transfers were the grand culmination of his quest for an aesthetic of primordial suggestion, which seems to be relayed in his results that echo ancient rubbings, worn frescos and cave paintings.
 Gauguin's technical progress from monotyping to the oil transfers is quite noticeable, advancing from small sketches to ambitiously large, highly finished sheets.
 With these transfers he created depth and texture by printing multiple layers onto the same sheet, beginning with graphite pencil and black ink for delineation, before moving to blue crayon to reinforce line and add shading.
 He would often complete the image with a wash of oiled-down olive or brown ink.
 The practice consumed Gauguin until his death, fueling his imagination and conception of new subjects and themes for his paintings.
 This collection was also sent to Vollard who remained unimpressed.

 Gauguin prized oil transfers for the way they transformed the quality of drawn line.
 His process, nearly alchemical in nature, had elements of chance by which unexpected marks and textures regularly arose, something that fascinated him.
 In metamorphosing a drawing into a print, Gauguin made a calculated decision of relinquishing legibility in order to gain mystery and abstraction.

 He worked in wood throughout his career, particularly during his most prolific periods, and is known for having achieved radical carving results before doing so with painting.
 Even in his earliest shows, Gauguin often included wood sculpture in his display, from which he built his reputation as a connoisseur of the so-called primitive.
 A number of his early carvings appear to be influenced by Gothic and Egyptian art.
 In correspondence, he also asserts a passion for Cambodian art and the masterful colouring of Persian carpet and Oriental rug.

 Legacy

 The vogue for Gauguin's work started soon after his death.
 Many of his later paintings were acquired by the Russian collector Sergei Shchukin.
 A substantial part of his collection is displayed in the Pushkin Museum and the Hermitage.
-Gauguin paintings are rarely offered for sale, their prices reaching tens of millions of US dollars in the saleroom when they are offered.
+Gauguin paintings are rarely offered for sale, their prices reaching tens of millions of US dollars when they are offered.
 His 1892 Nafea Faa Ipoipo (When Will You Marry?) became the world's third-most expensive artwork when its owner, the family of Rudolf Staechelin, sold it privately for US$210 million in September 2014.
 The buyer is believed to be the Qatar Museums.